thenetcircle/dino/ROADMAP.md

 ---
 * stats
     - messages are sent to kafka
+    - use target id as topic partition key, to get sequence id per room/user
-    - messages first sent to kafka to get timestamped and sequence id (future)
+    - messages first sent to kafka to get timestamped and sequence id
     - online/offline/join/leave/connect/disconnect/kick/etc all sent to kafka for possible analysis
 * admins
     - clarify requirements, how to call online admins? they get a private message with a special kind of verb?